bitfwdcommunity/Blockathon/README.md

 * T-Shirts
 * Stickers

-## Food Considerations
+## Food Considerations 🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅🍅
+Low budget:
+- Supermarket - bulk / online deliveries
+- Bread / Cereal Milk /
+- Snacks - biscuits / sugar
+- Roast chicken for sandies
+30 people = $400-500 AUD

+Alcohol - 60 - 80 $10 / pp

+Medium
+- Order restaurant for deals ( buritos / suhsi / sandiwhces / falafel and wraps / XXX)

+High
+- High end catering if you want to impress corproate faggots + dollar dollar bills + Champagne every day.

 Food and drink is one of the connecting elements of hackathons.
 Spending an entire day or weekend together, solving problems and sharing breakfast, lunch, dinner and late night snacks has a way of bringing people together. [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]

-Make the food at your hackathon a healthy, fulfilling experience for attendees. [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]
+Make the food at your hackathon a healthy, fulfilling experience for attendees.

-### Dietary requirements
-Not everyone in the technical community is hypercarnivorous.
-Be sure to check with your attendees for dietary requirements: food allergies, vegetarians, vegans and people with dietary restrictions.
-Make provisions to ensure they are provided for equally.
-If you’re on a budget, prioritise allergies and vegan alternatives; the vegan alternative will satisfy most non-allergy based requirements.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

 ### Breakfast
 If your event starts before 11am you should provide breakfast to attendees, either continental or cooked.
 [4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]